balfieri/cordic/README.md

 </p>

 <p>
-This repository contains some C++ code that shows how to implement CORDIC math.
-See Cordic.h.
+This repository contains some C++ code that shows how to implement CORDIC math. <b>See Cordic.h.</b>
 The library currently assumes that values are stored as fixed-point with user-defined integer width (int_w) and fraction width (frac_w).
 The fixed-point container type T must be a signed integer at least as wide as 1+int_w+frac_w.
 A fixed-point number stores the sign in the most-significant bit, followed by the int_w integer bits, followed by the frac_w fraction bits in the least-significant